LisaHackett97/MS1-Dog-Daycare/README.md

   - Business icon can be clicked to bring user back to home page.
   - Two clicks will bring user to contact form.
   - One to click to access any of the pages on the site
+  - One click to go to contact form

 - Be able to find information about services offered.

   - Services page is labelled "more info" in the menu bar, which user can navigate to for further information which is not provided on the home page.
-  - A Contact form is provided, if a user has questions which are not answered on the site.
+  - A Contact form is provided, if a user has questions which are not answered on the site.Link to this is included in the menu bar.

 - Find out where the business is located.